digimakergo/digimaker/README.md

 License
 --------
-Digimaker is honored to use MIT license(?).
-There is Digimaker Plus which provides additional valuable features, check more [here](http://www.digimaker.no).
+Digimaker is honored to use MIT license(confirmed?).
+There is Digimaker Plus which provides additional valuable features(eg. maintenance tools), check more [here](http://www.digimaker.com).

 Doc
 --------